 You must discuss extra screening with your veterinarian to identify if treatment is called for if your canine tests positive on a screening test.
 In endemic areas, yearly screening tests for Lyme disease are recommended.

-If your canine does develop clinical health problem from Lyme disease, the most common indications are lameness, fever, sleepiness, and enlarged lymph nodes.
+If your dog does develop clinical health problem from Lyme disease, the most common indications are lameness, fever, sleepiness, and enlarged lymph nodes.
 Clinical illness is anticipated 2-5 months after infection.
 The majority of pets respond extremely well to antibiotic treatment with Doxycycline or Amoxicillin.